pabloariasal/zfm/README.md

 $ zfm list --dirs
 /home/pablo/Downloads  [d]
 ```
-### Select Bookmarks
+### Accessing Bookmarks

+#### Enter a bookmark into the command line

+To enter a bookmark into the current command line buffer, press `ctrl+o`.
-Pressing `ctrl+o` will open an fzf fuzzy selection menu and insert your selection(s) into the current command line:
+This will open a selection menu with all your bookmarks:
 ![](misc/bookmark_selection.png)

+... and enter your selection(s) into the current command line buffer:
 ![](misc/bookmark_inserted.png)

-### `cd` into a bookmarked directory
+#### `cd` into a bookmarked directory

+Off course you can cd into a bookmarked directory, just press `ctrl+p`.

-Pressing `ctrl+p` will open a selection menu with all your bookmarked directories and directly jump to the directory you have selected:
+This will open a selection menu with all your bookmarked directories:
 ![](misc/select_dir.png)

+...and directly jump to the directory you have selected:
 ![](misc/changed_dir.png)

 Alternatively, you can type `f` followed by a pattern to directly jump to the directory matching the pattern (like `autojump`):